sijingzhangzsj0604/docs/docs/cloud/getting-started/attach-limit-count-plugin.md

 show_feedback: true
 ---

-So far, you know how to configure Service and API to let your APISIX instance run as your expectation.
-This section will extend the API with the [Limit Count Plugin](../guides/traffic-management/limit-count.md).
-Limit Count protects your API from too many requests from being overwhelmed by a large number of requests.
+So far, you know how to configure [service](../concepts/service.md) and [route](../concepts/route.md) to let your APISIX instance run as your expectation.
+This section will extend the route with the [Limit Count Plugin](../guides/traffic-management/limit-count.md).
+Limit Count protects your route from being overwhelmed by a large number of requests.

-To add the Limit Count plugin for HTTPBIN Service.
+To add the Limit Count plugin for HTTPBIN service.
 Do the following:

 1. Open the [API7 Cloud console](https://console.api7.cloud).
 2. From the left navigation bar, choose **API Management**, then select **Services** from the secondary manu.